statelyai/xstate/docs/src/pages/api/machine.md

 **Returns:** `State`

-**Usage:** This is the method you will use most frequently with `xstate`.
+**Usage:** This is the method you will use most frequently with XState.
 Its main purpose is to answer the question, "What is the next state, given the current state and event?"

 ```js
 // simple usage, with a string state key and event